Semiclassical limit of Liouville Field Theory: Semiclassical limit

 When $\gamma$ tends to zero $(1- \left(C(x,\U)\right)^{\gamma^2/2})$ is equivalent to $-\gamma^2/2 \log C(x,\U)$.
 According to the expansion \eqref{eqdefconvergence}, it also makes sense to say that $:e^{\gamma X(x)}:\dd x \sim \dd x $ in some sense as $\gamma$ goes to $0$ so that the first term should converge to $e^{-\frac{1}{2}\int_{\U} g(x) \log C(x,\U)\dd x}$.

 As for the second term \eqref{eqdefconvergence} tells us that

 which indicates convergence.

-The difficult part of the job is then to show that the formal equivalent above are rigorous in a sense, and also that lower order terms do not change the behavior of the Laplace transform on the left-hand side of \eqref{weah}. \end{rem}
+The difficult part is then to show that the formal equivalent above are rigorous in a sense, and also that lower order terms do not change the behavior of the Laplace transform on the left-hand side of \eqref{weah}. \end{rem}

-Let us consider a continuous bounded function $F$ on the space $H^{-1}(\U)$.
-The same computation shows that